Solar Panels Cost in Canada (2026)

 Find out if solar is worth it for you

-With dropping solar costs, government incentives, and rising electricity rates, there’s never been a better time to go solar in Canada.
+With dropping solar costs, provincial net metering programs, and rising electricity rates, solar remains one of the best long-term investments Canadian homeowners can make.
 Get free, no-obligation quotes from top Canadian solar installers and see how much you can save!